Yoram Ettinger

 Yoram Ettinger (יורם אטינגר) is an Israeli researcher, diplomat, writer, lecturer and consultant to Israeli and US legislators and their staffers.
 He is an expert on US-Israel relations, Middle East affairs and Jewish-Arab demography.
 Ettinger is a co-founder of the America-Israel Demographic Research Group (AIDRG), which has documented a 2 million gap in the number of Arabs in Judea & Samaria and Gaza.

-Ettinger's demographic forecasts are widely cited by Israeli right-wing politicians in support of annexation of the West Bank but are disputed by professional demographers.
+Ettinger has claimed that the number of Palestinian Arabs living to the west of the Jordan River (in the West Bank, Israel, and the Gaza Strip) is only 4.8 million, rather than the 6.2 million derived from official Israeli figures.
+His demographic forecasts are widely cited by Israeli right-wing politicians in support of annexation of the West Bank, because the left argues that annexation would put an end to Jews being in the majority in Israel.
+But his figures are disputed by professional demographers.

 Biography

 Yoram Ettinger was born in Tel Aviv, Israel.
 He holds a B.A. in Business Administration from The University of Texas at El Paso (UTEP), an M.S. in International Management from The University of California, Los Angeles (UCLA) and a CPA certificate from the American Institute of Certified Public Accountants (AICPA).

 In 1985–88, Ettinger served as Israel's consul-general in Texas, and subsequently headed Israel's Government Press Office.
 In 1989–92, he worked at the Israeli embassy in the United States as the diplomat responsible for relations with the US Congress.
 He held the rank of ambassador.

 Ettinger resides in Jerusalem and is married to Ora.
 Together they have three daughters.